encrypt0r/valia-app/README.md

-# valia-app
+# valia-app-v2
-An that suggests movies to watch
+A mobile app that suggests movies to watch. developed by valia and rama.